UNDP-Accelerator-Labs/Financial-inclusion-toolkit/3_Save/ssd.md

 **Resources**.

- - [Use this concept note to understand how the baseline survey was deployed](https://github.com/UNDP-Accelerator-Labs/Financial-inclusion-toolkit/blob/0a2ab4368bbc336c842e3026e6f9d45681ec6d79/3_Save/Concept%20Note_%20Baseline%20Survey%20and%20Sensitization%20(Sanduk%20Experiemnt).pdf) and [to learn how immersions and follow-ups were conducted](https://github.com/UNDP-Accelerator-Labs/Financial-inclusion-toolkit/blob/9c70b6f5fac189aae8c220bf804cc738751632d6/3_Save/The%20Experiment%20Journey.pdf) check this link and [to follow how the experiment was concluded](https://github.com/UNDP-Accelerator-Labs/Financial-inclusion-toolkit/blob/d704e97b84ab06ca1bcbb887c36b7aea23c10a7f/3_Save/Joint%20ABC%20and%20AccLab%20closing%20mission%20for%20the%20Digital%20Sanduk%20experiment.pdf).
+ - [Use this concept note to understand how the baseline survey was deployed](https://github.com/UNDP-Accelerator-Labs/Financial-inclusion-toolkit/blob/0a2ab4368bbc336c842e3026e6f9d45681ec6d79/3_Save/Concept%20Note_%20Baseline%20Survey%20and%20Sensitization%20(Sanduk%20Experiemnt).pdf) and [to learn how immersions and follow-ups were conducted](https://github.com/UNDP-Accelerator-Labs/Financial-inclusion-toolkit/blob/9c70b6f5fac189aae8c220bf804cc738751632d6/3_Save/The%20Experiment%20Journey.pdf).
+Check this link [to follow how the experiment was concluded](https://github.com/UNDP-Accelerator-Labs/Financial-inclusion-toolkit/blob/d704e97b84ab06ca1bcbb887c36b7aea23c10a7f/3_Save/Joint%20ABC%20and%20AccLab%20closing%20mission%20for%20the%20Digital%20Sanduk%20experiment.pdf).
  - [TOR for the m-Gurush consulting service](https://github.com/UNDP-Accelerator-Labs/Financial-inclusion-toolkit/blob/main/3_Save/TOR%20Video%20Documentation.pdf).
 Use this TOR as a reference document to hire a consultant to provide videography and photography services.
  - [Baseline survey](https://github.com/UNDP-Accelerator-Labs/Financial-inclusion-toolkit/blob/main/3_Save/Revised%20Sanduk%20Baseline%20Questionnare%202-March%202022.pdf).
 Use this resource as a template to develop a baseline survey for your context.
  - [Needs assessment and endline survey](https://github.com/UNDP-Accelerator-Labs/Financial-inclusion-toolkit/blob/main/3_Save/Concept_%20Endline%20Survey%20of%20Sanduk.pdf).
 Use this resource as a template to develop a needs assessment and endline survey for your context.